Apply to Global Summer Studies

 Step 4: Pay the course balance

 Once you have submitted the $500 deposit, you will receive, within a few days, an email confirmation from RISD Student Financial Services with a payment link.
-Upon receiving the payment link, your payment of the course balance will be due April 1, 2023.
-If you apply on or after April 1, 2023, full payment is required.
+Upon receiving the payment link, your payment of the course balance will be due March 23, 2026.

 Are there students I can talk with about their experiences?